ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Per its extended semantics, the "rs_cnf" parameter is also OPTIONAL to include in an access token request when requesting the first access token in a token series, if the token type is "pop" and asymmetric keys are used.
 In any other case, the parameter MUST NOT be included in an access token request.

-When C includes the "rs_cnf" parameter in an access token request, the parameter MUST have one of the following encodings.
+When C includes the "rs_cnf" parameter in an access token request encoded in CBOR, the parameter MUST have one of the following encodings.

 * If the parameter specifies the CBOR simple value `true` (0xf5), then it instructs the AS to include in the access token response the "rs_cnf" or "rs_cnf2" parameter, specifying the authentication credential(s) of the RS(s) by value.